wevote/WebApp/docs/contributing/PULL_REQUEST_SETUP.md

 # Before Your First Pull Request

-Thank you for your interest in the We Vote WebApp project.
+Thank you for your interest in the WeVote WebApp project.
 Please let us know if we can help you get started.
  (contact info: https://github.com/wevote)

-This document includes the steps you need to take before your first We Vote pull request.
+This document includes the steps you need to take before your first WeVote pull request.
 We recommend reading “[What the Heck is a Pull Request?](PULL_REQUEST_BACKGROUND.md)” before following these steps.

 Please [sign the Contributor License Agreement](https://www.clahub.com/agreements/wevote/WebApp) before getting started.